punkrockdev/server/README.md

         ssh-copy-id user@host

- - the user you ssh as to the servers is on the sudoers list
+ - the user you ssh as into the servers is on the sudoers list
- - you satisfy other Ansible managed node requirements, which is basically Python 2.
-   On recent Ubuntu VMs on Digital Ocean, you might have to install it:

-        apt-get install python-minimal

-There are additional settings in *group_vars/servers* which can be overriden.
+There are additional settings in *group_vars/servers* which can be overriden for all the servers.
+Also, you can override settings for individual servers if you create a file in the *host_vars* folder (filename must match the server alias from the *hosts* file).

 Test that you can access the servers: